 - To develop leadership and communication skills, children in Year 6 children can apply to become a Young Sports Leader which is a responsible role in encouraging younger children to learn how to play collaborative games, respecting rules and to be as active as possible during playtimes.
 Children selected are positive role-models for younger members of the school, organising lunchtime games and assisting with annual sports days.

-To fulfil our vision by inspiring a generation, at Brushwood, we help motivate children to participate in a variety of sports through quality teaching that is engaging and fun.
-From our lessons, our children learn to take responsibility for their own health and fitness, many of whom also enjoy the success of competitive sports.
+Brushwood pupils are motivated to participate in a variety of sports through quality teaching that is engaging and fun.
+They learn to take responsibility for their own health and fitness, many of whom also enjoy the success of competitive sports.
 We equip our children with the necessary skills and a love for sport.
 They will hopefully grow up to live happy and healthy lives utilising the skills and knowledge acquired through PE.